ModelEarth/data-pipeline/timelines/observable/README.md

 	where node

-If you have two node locations, use both cmds to update.
-The second is for node version manager:
+If you have two node instances, use both cmds to update.
+The second is for node version manager (vvm):

 	n latest
 	nvm install node --reinstall-packages-from=node